TolulopeSamuel/NYC_data_orchestration/README.md

 4. Create a public user with limited privileges to enable public access to the NYC data warehouse
 5. Integrate version control and maintain a cloud-hosted repository of your codebase to facilitate collaboration

+Tools Used
+Docker
+Snowflake
+VisualStudio
+Python, SQL, Pandas
+ApacheAirflow
+SQLAlchemy

+Structure of the Warehouse
+Warehouse Name: nyc_pipeline
+Schemas
+STG
+  Tables: nyc_payroll
+  Procedure: agg_nycdata
+PRD
+  Tables: agency_summary, payroll_summary. title_summary

+Steps
+Create python modules with functions for the data extraction, cleaning and loading phases Create DAG scripts with task for each function in the modules Mount the folder on a Docker container built with apache-airflow installed to enable running the DAG scripts with airflow scheduler
+Using SQLAlchemy, create an engine to connect to Snowflake to load the data and execute the procedure when DAG script is run.
+Schedule tasks to run at interval with incremental loading

+Aggregations: Total and Average Base Salary Paid, OT Paid, and Gross Paid aggregated by Year
+	        Total and Average Base Salary Paid, OT Paid, and Gross Paid aggregated by Agency Average Base Salary Paid, OT Paid, and Gross Paid aggregated by Employee Title